-Voluminous, feminine and warm, pearl connoisseurs go nacres about them!
-These types of pearls are just so flattering to a woman's beauty.
+Feminine and warm, pearl connoisseurs go nacres about these types of pearls because while diamonds may be forever the white south sea Pearl is just so flattering to a woman's beauty.

-Obscenely plump, they come in extra large sizes and a variety of shapes.
+Obscenely plump, these pearls come in extra-large sizes and a variety of shapes and colors.
 The chart below shows the wide range of shapes.
 As you move from left to right the pearls become less expensive.

-Clever Mikimoto marketing was responsible for the perfecting the cultured pearling technique and thensuccessfully marketing them to the world.
-He changed the course of pearl history and stamped his own name onto pearls in the process.
-There was now an affordable alternative to Rare Natural Pearls.
+Mikimoto was responsible for perfecting the cultured pearling technique in Japan and then successfully marketing them to the world.
+Mikimoto changed the course of pearl history in developing the technique and then stamped his name onto Cultured Pearls in the process.
+There was now an affordable, yet realistic alternative to Rare Natural Pearls.

-The following ar some of the world's finest producers:
+The following are some of the world's finest producers:

 ( Autore Magazine, New World Order, author, date, unknown)

-The species of oyster and the environment in which they grow are the main factors behind determining a pearl's color and complexion.
-Australia Produces the Best White Sea Pearls in the World and that is why Australia doesn't have much competition for their white pearls.
-They can ask whatever prices they want for these high quality beauties.
+The species of oysters and the environment in which they grow are the main factors behind determining a pearl's color and complexion.
+Australia Produces the Best White Sea Pearls in the World and that's exactly why Australia doesn't have much competition for their white cultured Pearls.
+They can ask whatever prices they want for these high-quality beauties.

-The queen of gems and the gem of queens are highly coveted for their rich varied colors.
-Pearls from the Pinctada maxima oyster come in shades of white, ivory, silver, blue, yellow and rich gold.
+This queen of gems is highly coveted for its rich varied colors.
+Pearls from the Pinctada Maxima oyster come in shades of white, ivory, silver, blue, yellow and rich gold.

-Pearls from the Pinctada margaritifera oyster, referred to as Tahitian or Black Pearls come in the shades of aubergine, blue, greeen and grey, all with various hues.
-Hardly ever true Black!
+Pearls from the Pinctada margaritifera oyster, referred to as Tahitian or Black Pearls come in the shades of aubergine, blue, green and grey, all with various hues.
+Very rarely ever true Black!

-Every pearl refects color in a different way, either boldly on the surface or hinting at hues from whithin their layers of nacre.
-This property is called SHEEN and often show beautiful iridescent overtones, especially in the pinks and greens.
+Every pearl reflects color in a different way, either boldly on the surface or hinting at color from underneath the nacre.
+This pearl quality is called Sheen and often displays beautiful iridescent overtones, oh baby - especially in the Pinks and Greens.

-The pinctada maxima oyster is the largest species of pearl producing oyster.
-Measured in millimeters, they commonly range form 9 - 20+ mm with the majority falling within the range of 10 - 17 mm.
+The Pinctada maxima oyster is the largest species of pearl-producing oysters.
+Measured in millimeters, they range from 9 - 20+ mm with the majority falling within the range of 10 - 17 mm.
 Above 17 mm?
-Hmmmm...pure Pearl Orbcentities!
+That's a Pearl Orbcenity.

-With this pearl size does matter.
-Indonesian, Myanmar pearls and the Silver Lip of Tahiti are the largest species of mollusk cabable of producing pearl.
+With this type of pearl, size matters and it matters a lot..
+Indonesian, Myanmar Pearls and the Silver Lip of Tahiti are the largest species of mollusk capable of producing a Pearl.

 In recent years the market has seen an increase in sizes under 10mm.
-These smaller pearls, 8 millimeter and 9 millimeter pearls are used in "baby south sea pearl necklaces."
-The comparison chart below shows the size range of white south sea pearls from Australia and Black Tahitan Pearls.
+These smaller Pearls, 8 millimeter, and 9-millimeter Pearls are used in "baby south sea pearl necklaces."
+The comparison chart below shows the size range of white South Sea Pearls from Australia with Black Tahitian Pearls.

 Return to the top of South Sea Pearls